MolBioMedUAB/common_errors_in_calculations/MD/AMBER/not_successful_heating.md

 This has not a unique associated error.
 Until today, the following errors have been associated:

-- `Error: an illegal memory access was encountered launching kernel kNLSkinTest´
+- `Error: an illegal memory access was encountered launching kernel kNLSkinTest`
 -

 ## Possible solutions